 Overview

-Architectural Design Studio 200: Foundations of Design I is the first of 10 studio courses that will prepare you for work in an architect’s office.
+ADST 200: Foundations of Design I is the first of ten studio courses designed to prepare you for work in an architect’s office.
 This course explores the creative design process through a series of composition, abstraction, and design projects.
-The aim of ADST 200 is to familiarize you with the creative application of sound analytical skills, imaginative conceptual thinking, and form-making abilities.

-You will be introduced to a design process based on original thinking, in which you will synthesize collected information and draw conclusions based on established premises.
-The course will also demonstrate how to generate a number of design alternatives, and evaluate and select the most appropriate one.
+The aim of this course is to familiarize you with the creative application of sound analytical skills, imaginative conceptual thinking, and form-making abilities.
+You will be introduced to a design process based on original thinking in which you will synthesize collected information and draw conclusions based on established premises.
+The course will also demonstrate how to generate several design alternatives and how to evaluate and select the most appropriate one.

 Outline